quantling/pyndl/paper/paper.md

 <!-- Short description of pyndl -->
 *pyndl* reimplements the learning rule of NDL mainly in Python with small code chunks outsourced to Cython to speed up the processing.
-We also implemented the processing of UTF-8 coded corpora enabling the analysis of many non-European languages and alphabets [e.g. Mandarin or Cyrillic; @milin2020keeping].
+It also implements the processing of UTF-8 coded corpora enabling the analysis of many non-European languages and alphabets [e.g. Mandarin or Cyrillic; @milin2020keeping].
 Using the python ecosystem, the size of weight matrices in *pyndl* is only limited by the memory available.
 While previous packages were restricted in functionality and partially not openly available, *pyndl* was open-source software from the beginning and developed with hindsight for usability and maintainability.
-We also aimed to provide the same functionality as the previous R packages in Python.
+*pyndl* provides the same core functionality as the previous R packages in Python.
 After installation, *pyndl* can be called from R or Julia scripts by convenient bridges.